torandi/cprog/labb3/README.md

 * durability [item specific]
 * weapon_actions [item specific]
 * passive_protection [item specific]
+* action_mod - added to each attack/block roll

 ## The dices
 The following dices are used in the game